I'm an American songwriter and performer currently based in Dublin, Ireland.

 The Woods & Grandma was nominated for three prizes and awarded the Little Gem at the Dublin Fringe Festival in September 2017, with a supported run at Bewley's Theatre.
-RTÉ Lyric, the Irish national arts and culture radio station, aired an hour-long feature on the piece.
+RTÉ Lyric, the Irish national arts and culture radio station, aired an hour-long feature on the piece, which was nominated for the Prix Italia and Prix Europa programming awards.
 We have also recently performed at the Dunsink Observatory as part of the Festival of Curiosity, and at the national heritage site Coole Park as part of Culture Night.
 At the Roots of the Stars, from a play by Djuna Barnes, is another long-form musical narrative which we toured around the US and Canada for 20 shows in August 2016.

 I've played with Angel Olson, Jeffrey Lewis, Sean Nicholas Savage, St. Lenox, Sidney Gish, and the comedian Jena Friedman, as well as many tours of my own around Ireland, the UK, and US.
 My EP Adornament was released by Reeks of Effort (UK)/Trout (IE).
 This year I completed a masters in composition at Trinity College, Dublin.